ZenulAbidin/bitcoin/doc/developer-notes.md

 $ sudo apt-get install -y linux-tools-generic linux-tools-$(uname -r) procps binutils
 ```

+For maximum usefulness, you should also compile bitcoind with debugging.
+Release builds of Bitcoin Core
+strip all of the debugging symbols.

 See the functional test documentation for how to invoke perf within tests.